czhangyx/crisprlib/README.md

-# CrisprLib, a comprehensive tool for generating lab guidelines for CRISPR projects.
+# CrisprLib, a tool for generating human and machine-readable lab specifications for CRISPR projects.

 ## Usage
 This program generates gRNAs, appropriate primers, and experiment procedures for CRISPR-related projects.
-The program prompts user for the CRISPR/Cas systems, genome, and experiment.
+The program prompts user for a CRISPR/Cas systems, genome, and experiment.
 Upon request, the program outputs a table of gRNA sequences in the selected destination folder.
-The program then outputs a table of primers required to execute experiments, as well as human-readable and json [construction files](https://doi.org/10.1101/2023.06.28.546630).
+The program then outputs a table of primers required to execute experiments, as well as human-readable .txt and machine-readable .json [construction files](https://doi.org/10.1101/2023.06.28.546630) for molecular biology experiment automation.

 To execute the program, navigate to the crisprlib directory on your terminal and enter ```python crisprlib.py```.
 You can then follow the instructions in the program.